datacamp-content-public/DataWeek-101/chapter2.md

 df.plot()
 ```
 this will try to plot all columns against the index (row number).
-You can specify which columns to use with
+You can specify which columns to use and which type of plot
 ```
-df.plot(x="bedrooms", y="bathrooms")
+df.plot(x="bedrooms", y="bathrooms", kind="scatter")
 ```
+The available plot types include: scatter, box, area, histogram, bar and more.

 `@instructions`